nyotis/RenderingPreviewer/README.md

 (the driver will start rv with the approriate command line when necessary)
 - respond to RV ping signal
 - addition of an RV module to start maya render/ipr (including region) from RV
 Note: Works using the maya command port, so you need have one open.
-I also added a simple script to opens one if necessary.
+I also added a simple script to open one if necessary.
-Also. whatever you do, maya render view will popup but I couldn't find a way to avoid that (it actually goes as far as to make maya crash in some cases).
+Also Maya RenderView will popup but I couldn't find a way to avoid that (it actually goes as far as to make maya crash in some cases).

-Cheers,
-Gaetan

-=--- Chad Dombrova (original implementation) https://github.com/LumaPictures/arnold-rv
+=-- Chad Dombrova, 19/10/2013
+https://github.com/LumaPictures/arnold-rv